St Elidyr's Church, Stackpole

 St Elidyr's Church (or St James & St Elidyr), is a Grade I listed building in south Pembrokeshire, Wales.
-The church is in the small village of Carew Cheriton in the southwest of the parish of Stackpole Elidor, on the Stackpole Estate in the community of Stackpole and Castlemartin.
+The church is in the small village of Cheriton in the southwest of the parish of Stackpole Elidor, on the Stackpole Estate in the community of Stackpole and Castlemartin.

 Name

 The church is variously known as St Elidyr, St. James and St Elidyr, or Stackpole Elidor (or Stackpool-Elidur, the historical name of the parish).
 Stackpole is used in the name because the church was the principal place of worship of the Cawdor family, former owners of the Stackpole Estate.
 It is also referred to as Saints James & Elidyr, Stackpole Cheriton.

 The dedication to St Elidyr may be a mistake: Henry Owen, in his book Old Pembrokeshire Families, said: "Elidor de Stackpole founded the Church of Stackpole Elidor or Cheriton, and like other founders was afterwards to be the patron saint."
 It may have been originally dedicated just to St James; in 1733, Browne Willis in his Parochiale Anglicanum names St James as the sole patron of the Church of Stackpole Elidor.
 Further, it may be that the founder's name, Elidor, already part of the parish name, became associated with St Elidyr who was then added as a co-patron.
 Another theory is that Eliud was an alternative name for St Teilo, to whom a number of churches are dedicated.

 The church is one of the Angle Peninsula group of churches, and is in the Monkton Rectorial Benefice, in the Diocese of St Davids; it is an Anglican church in the Church in Wales.